Vacation rentals in Mackinac Island

 Horse-drawn carriages, which range in size from two-seaters to large taxis, circle the island throughout the day, stopping at major attractions or allowing you to enjoy the island at a leisurely pace.
 Some stables rent out horses to experienced riders.

-Are there family-friendly vacation rentals in Mackinac Island?
+Explore 30 vacation rentals in Mackinac Island

 Destinations to explore